 Caring for Your Lawn

 After seeding an established or new lawn, you can expect to start seeing growth within 2 weeks.
-However, seeding does require a little patience.
+However, lawn seeding does require a little patience.
 It may take a couple of months for the grass to fully grow in.
 During that time, it’s extremely important that you follow our watering instructions.
 Our specialists will give you exact watering instructions week by week so your lawn thrives.

 Aside from watering, the only other maintenance we suggest to keep your new lawn healthy is signing up for our Basic 8 Lawn Program.
 Most of our clients who get our lawn seeding services sign up for the Basic 8 Lawn Program to keep the new lawn looking its best.
 Getting your lawn seeded is a big investment, so you want to make sure it thrives as much as possible.